mobily-enterprises/js-kit/README.md

 * uses a smart client, and a smart server; the smart client is to display information is the most user-friendly possibly way, whereas the smart server is to provide a bunch of secure data-store that are JSON-REST compatible
 * handles errors (including, and in fact _especially_, network errors) properly.
 If anything really bad happens, the application must not stop.
 Instead, it will tell the user that something network-wise went wrong
 * has the ability to communicate to your users in different ways: email, SMS, and whatever the world throws at us
-* whos information **as it changes** to the user.
+* shows information **as it changes** to the user.
 If you have three tabs open, and change your user photo, from one tab, the other two tabs need to see the new photo as well

 I realise that in 202X (that is, 2020 to 2030) writing software will be different.
-What is cool now, will be taken 100% for granted.
+What is cool now, will be taken 100% for granted in 2025.
 Or maybe Javascript will be dead.
 I don't know, and I frankly don't care.
 I wrote Hotplate because I felt that this is what software _should_ be in 201X -- which is now.

 ## Status: